BeardyWalrus/blog/docs/_posts/2020-11-20-community-engagement.md

 Marcus Terrell (https://twitter.com/DrHadji) - November 17, 2020

 A second topic was Kishoutenketsu style, where an entire story arc is told in 4 panels.
+(Bagoum 2019)
 * The Introduction (Ki)
 * The Development (Shou)
 * The Twist (Ten)